varigence/docs/bimlflex/reference-documentation/metadata-configurations.md

 ### RowEffectiveToDate

 The `RowEffectiveToDate` defines the end of time for timelines in the data warehouse.
-The DateTime2(7) datatype supports a wider range of dates than traditional DateTime meaning ending on 31 Dec 9999 will support most use cases.
+The DateTime2(7) data type supports a wider range of dates than traditional DateTime meaning ending on 31 Dec 9999 will support most use cases.
 If a specific start DateTime for timelines is needed, such as to support an existing design template, this can be updated to support it.
 Unless there is a very good reason to change it, it is recommended to keep the default.

 The SSIS Expression is used in the Staging and Persistent Staging loads to derive the RowEffectiveToDate from the `(DT_DBTIMESTAMP2, 7)"9999-12-31 00:00:00.000"` expression.
 This is inserted into the Data Flow to give each row its end date.
 The default configuration is to use the end of timeline definition.